mrsimonemms/gitpod-self-hosted/README.md

 1. Import the Gitpod Module for your desired cloud provider.
 This is in the format `github.com/mrsimonemms/gitpod-self-hosted/infrastructure/providers/<provider>`
 1. Add any additional Terraform resources you want.
-This will typically be just your DNS configuration
+This will typically be your DNS configuration, but may include container registry, database and object storage if you don't wish to use the default configuration (or if your desired provide doesn't have these services)
 1. Configure your `cert_manager`, `domain_name`, `gitpod_config`,
 `gitpod_secrets` and `kubeconfig` [outputs](https://developer.hashicorp.com/terraform/language/values/outputs).